elvisfinol/blog/content/posts/devops-concepts.md

 * **Scalability** - Need a new instance?
 You can have one configured exactly the same way as the existing instances in minutes (or seconds)
 * **Self-documenting** - With IaC, changes to infrastructure documents themselves to a degree.
 The way a server is configured can be viewed in source control, rather than being a matter of who logged in to the server and did something
 * **Simplify the complexity** - Complex infrastructures can be stood up quickly once they are defined as code.
 A group of several interdependent servers can be provisioned on demand

+## Configuration Management

+### What is Configuration Management?

+* Configuration Management: maintaining and changing the state of pieces of infrastructure in a consistent, maintainable and stable way
+* Changes always need to happen - configuration management is about doing them in a maintainable way
+* Configuration management allows you to minimize configuration drift - the small changes that accumulate over time and make systems different from one another and harder to manage
+* Infrastructure as Code is very beneficial for configuration management